What is Aerial Yoga?

 Assisting with insomnia

-Inverting reduces muscle tension, which assists with better night sleeps.
+Inverting reduces muscle tension, which assists with better sleep.
 Aerial yoga, like many other body workouts, encourages your body to release happy hormones such as endorphins and serotonin, making you to feel more energetic during the day, and calm at night.

 When you try a new type of exercise, your mind learns something new.
 With aerial yoga, focus is improved because you are probably not used to the yoga exercises you will be completing.
 This way, you become more aware of your body posture and even gain a new perspective on other aspects of life.